Chapter 0:

 The Transcript

 Hello.
-My name is Immaculata, and you're welcome to the Sweet medicine project, produced by Studio styles, an offshoot of my research and art practice, where I ask, “How can we form deeper connections with ourselves, our communities, our histories and environments”, and where I contribute towards following such connections.
+My name is Immaculata, and you're welcome to the Sweet medicine project, produced by Studio styles, an offshoot of my research and art practice, where I ask, “How can we form deeper connections with ourselves, our communities, our histories and environments”, and where I contribute towards forming such connections.

 [Medley of voices from around the country.]